 A continuation of OA077 with emphasis on increased skill in typing and handling of materials in producing legal documents.
-Lab fee, \$6.
 Prerequisite: OA077.
-F, W, Sp
+Class fee, \$12.
+Offered as needed.

 OA080 Medical Machine Transcription 1 class hr and 4 lab hrs/wk, 3 cr.